-I am asked frequently about products that are helpful to me while stitching though, so I’m going to share some of them here.
-There are so many different places to get stitching products and so many different things people use to help them.
+I am asked frequently about products helpful to me while stitching though, so I will share some of them here.
+There are so many places to get stitching products and so many things people used to help them.
 There is no right or wrong choices, but just your own personal preferences.
 These are just mine… not right or wrong.

 Yes, I do have an affiliate account and (click on these product images) you’ll be directed to the exact product on Amazon.
 These are true products that I use and recommend though, not some marketing scheme to get you to buy things I don’t use myself.

 This is the pattern holder that I use.
 It’s awesome.
 It keeps my chart clean and flat while not in use, but is sturdy enough for marking and generally abusing while I am using it.
 It flips open and is a convenient size to hold full pages of paper at a time.
 I love that it comes with earth magents as well.
 They are super strong.

 I think Qsnaps are an essential tool.
 Some stitchers swear by hoops or scroll frames.
 I don’t think you can go wrong with a Qsnap though.
 These little frames are great and you can even clamp over your stitching without damage.
 I have every size, but my preferred size is the 11×11.

 I recommend these Donga gel highlighters.
 These feel a little like you’re sliming your chart when used, but they are safe.
 I’ve dropped my other highlighters onto my stitching and it can permanently damage.
 These are a safe and fairly bright alternative.